Ashwinigrathod/task3/README.md

 This allows your VPC to communicate with the internet.

-Name it something like MyIGW
+Name it something like MyIGW.

+---

 🗺️ Step 4: Create a Route Table